jsfiddle/togetherjs/README.md

   progresses you through the site, disobeying them does some fuzz testing.

-- It's all very jQuery-specific, and really for good reasons.
-But at least it should be possible to integrate it into non-jQuery widgets.
+- Everything is terribly duplicated between the jQuery and non-jQuery support.
+Needs some refactoring.

 - Not all form controls get triggered, I think.
 E.g., checkboxes don't get checked.